neeraj9/SignalBlocks/readme.md

 opensource libraries available which I intend to reuse for much faster development.

+    I know that the sample code is a lot cryptic at present, but I plan to change all that once I get free time.

 > (c) 2014 Neeraj Sharma <neeraj.sharma@alumni.iitg.ernet.in>
 > see LICENSE for license